sweetriverfish/LeagueAutoAccept/README.md

 - The code is probably bad don't bully too much :x

 ## License
 Distributed under the MIT License.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.